apprunjs/apprun-docs/docs/component.md

 ## HTML Child Components

-Unlike JSX, you can embed component class into JSX; when using HTML string components, you will need to make a web component/custom element.
+Unlike JSX, you can embed component classes into JSX; when using HTML string components, you will need to make a web component/custom element.
 Then you can embed the components.

 ```js
 import app from 'apprun';